NimVek/pipboy/PROTOCOL.md

 {"lang": "de", "version": "1.1.30.0"}
 ```

+### Channel 2 (Busy)

+Signals the game is busy and your are not allowed to logon.
+The size of the packets are always *zero*.

 ### Channel 3 (Database Update)

 This channel contains binary data the second packet of the server contains the whole database.